AurelienCasimir/PrivateDNS/README.md

 Install XPIR, libnet (http://packetfactory.openwall.net/projects/libnet/) and libnetfilter_queue (http://www.netfilter.org/projects/libnetfilter_queue/)

-Download the project :
+Download the project from https://github.com/AurelienCasimir/PrivateDNS/archive/master.zip
-TODO

 Then go to the project folder and use the "make" command.